Club Universidad de Chile: Chilean Superclásico

 Universidad de Chile's traditional rival is Colo-Colo, against which it plays the so-called Chilean Classic or Chilean Superclásico.
-Although the first confrontation between the two clubs dates back to 1935, the rivalry began to develop in the 1940s and 1950s, with the match played on 11. november 1959 being the climax of a series of disagreements between the two institutions.
+Although the first confrontation between the two clubs dates back to 1935, the rivalry began to develop in the 1940s and 1950s, with the match played on 11 November 1959 being the climax of a series of disagreements between the two institutions.
 That match, valid for the definition of that year's title, ended with a 2-1 victory for Universidad de Chile, which was the first of a series of good results for the "Azules" over Colo-Colo.
 This, added to the dominance of Universidad de Chile in the national championship, only increased the rivalry.
 In recent years the rivalry between these teams has diminished, leaving Colo-Colo as superior to Universidad de Chile, and because of that, it has been considered as the "most unequal rivalry in the world."

 Clásico Universitario

 There is often a rivalry between the two clubs from academic roots, where the game between Universidad de Chile and Universidad Católica is known as "Clásico Universitario".
 It is the oldest confrontation between two clubs from academic roots, as the first confrontation goes back to the University Classic of 1909.
 Rivalry, both in sports and in academic issues, made these matches between the universities become more and more important, eventually reaching the national status of "Universities' Derby".

 This clásico has been recognized by FIFA as the most traditional of Chile.
 They met for the first time on 13 June 1937 in matchday three of the first Serie B at the Estadio Militar.
-These two teams have played twenty championship definitions against each other, Universidad Católica has won fourteen and Universidad de Chile six.
+These two teams have played 21 head-to-head definitions against each other, Universidad Católica has won 14 and Universidad de Chile 7.